superpowers/docs.superpowers-html5.com/pages/en/4_development/3_building-superpowers.md

   3. Clone the [Superpowers Game repository](https://github.com/superpowers/superpowers-game) as `superpowers/systems/supGame` (you might need to create the `systems` folder manually)
   4. Since Superpowers Game uses a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to reference the [Common Superpowers plugins repository](https://github.com/superpowers/superpowers-common-plugins), make sure submodules are initialized in `superpowers/systems/supGame`.
     GitExtensions does it by default.
-When using the command line, you'll need to run `git submodule init && git submodule update`.
+When using the command line, you'll need to run `git submodule update --init`.
   5. Open a terminal in the `superpowers` folder and run `npm run build`

 It will take a few minutes to build everything.